Capitol Rioter Claims She's A Divine Being, Above The Law

-Category: World Politics Hits: 8Now, before you jump to the conclusion that Pauline Bauer is nuts (most likely true) and that she needs a psych evaluation first and foremost, her questionable defense is standard practice for people such as her who believe they are sovereign citizens, not beholden to the law, which they describe as illegitimate.
+Category: World Politics Hits: 21Now, before you jump to the conclusion that Pauline Bauer is nuts (most likely true) and that she needs a psych evaluation first and foremost, her questionable defense is standard practice for people such as her who believe they are sovereign citizens, not beholden to the law, which they describe as illegitimate.
 A belief that makes these so-called 'flesh and blood' people especially dangerous.
 Bauer told police that she wanted to kill Nancy Pelosi.
 Body camera footage has her screaming at police officers, “Bring them out now.
 They’re criminals.
 They need to hang.”
 In a Zoom appearance before the court on June 11th, Bauer told the judge, "I am here by special divine appearance, a living soul," she said.
 "I do not stand under the law.
 Under Genesis 1, God gave man dominion over the law."
 In her recent filing, she claims to be the Living Soul, an "innocents", and therefore Blameless.
 Source: Daily Beast A Pennsylvania woman who allegedly stormed the Capitol and told a police officer to “bring Nancy Pelosi out here now… we want to hang that fucking bitch” has filed court documents claiming to be a divinely empowered entity immune from laws.

 Read more https://crooksandliars.com/2021/07/capitol-rioter-claims-shes-divine-being